maddo/maddo.github.io/_posts/2015-06-19-first-impressions-of-the-evoluent-vertical-mouse.md

 This early in the game, I don't have any feedback on the ergonomic claims.
 I'm a bit skeptic at this point - I wonder if the mere act of altering my mouse ergonomics after 20 years of training my arm to use the standard mouse will do more harm than good.

+Unlike a traditional mouse, the weight and shape of this vertical mouse prevents you from picking it up with one hand when you run out of mousing-space (say: bump into your keyboard or some other item on your desk).
+I quickly figured out that you could tilt the whole mouse right, up on it's side a bit, which is enough to stop it from tracking, and you can easily reposition it at this point.

+### Recap & Summary

 As for the 4 points I wanted to look out for, in rapid fire:

 1. New sore point on the lower right base of hand, where more contact is made